bogdantimes/trading-helper/README.md

 * Swing trading: automatically buy low and sell high during the rally.
 * Averaging down: automatically re-invest gains into most unprofitable coins to buy them at discount prices.
 * Your statistics: see how much you have made and how much you have lost on a daily basis.
-* Scores: the recommendation engine which tracks coins that statistically show an up-move when the market goes opposite.

 ### Available for Patrons only